-He was born in 1920 in the state of Massachusetts to two catholic parents.
+Timothy Leary was born in 1920 in the state of Massachusetts to catholic parents.
 When he was older, he joined the Army after being pressured by his father.

 Leary quickly showed contempt for authority and received numerous infractions and demerits for breaking the rules.
 He was eventually honorably discharged, but not without the intervention of his mother, who reached out to a family friend with ties to the military.
 This was just the first of a string of problems with authority Leary would experience throughout his life.
 He liked to stir the pot — often walking the line between conformity and chaos.